 If your teeth hurt after wearing night guards, this could be an indication that they aren't working, or that they are shifting your teeth while you sleep, which they aren't supposed to do.
 This is most common in one-size-fits-all mouth guards, since they aren't designed specifically for your teeth.

-If you experience pain after wearing this type of night guard, discontinue use immediately and talk to your dentist about getting mouthguards that are custom-made for you.
+If you experience tooth or jaw pain after wearing this type of night guard, discontinue use immediately and talk to your dentist about getting bruxism mouthguards that are custom-fitted for you.
+Your dentist should also check for other oral health problems that may be causing the pain.